-• Have the capacity to develop a differentiated Montessori curriculum to meet the needs of all students.

-• Utilize Positive Psychology and a Strengths-Based approach to increase their personal and professional capabilities.
+- Provide students with an engaging learning environment. - Have the capacity to develop a differentiated Montessori curriculum to meet the needs of all students. - Utilize Positive Psychology and a Strengths-Based approach to increase their personal and professional capabilities.

-1. Appreciate the significant features involved in the Montessori theory in relation to the teacher, the child, and the environment

-2. Define Cosmic Plan, Cosmic Education, and Cosmic Tasks.

-3. Discuss the five central themes and the Great Lessons.

-4. Identify cosmic components and programming from Montessori Children's House (Preschool) through the secondary program.

-- 5. Understand when and where storytelling may be applicable in classrooms and schools. - 6.
-Identify the five central themes in Montessori elementary and above.

-7. Tell stories fluently, such as the Great Lessons.
+- 1. Appreciate the significant features involved in the Montessori theory in relation to the teacher, the child, and the environment - 2.
+Define Cosmic Plan, Cosmic Education, and Cosmic Tasks. - 3.
+Discuss the five central themes and the Great Lessons. - 4.
+Identify cosmic components and programming from Montessori Children's House (Preschool) through the secondary program. - 5.
+Understand when and where storytelling may be applicable in classrooms and schools. - 6.
+Identify the five central themes in Montessori elementary and above. - 7.
+Tell stories fluently, such as the Great Lessons.